What is glaucoma?

 - Upset stomach (nausea)

 The symptoms of acute angle-closure glaucoma may seem like other eye problems.
-This type is considered a medical emergency.
-Get medical care right away if you notice symptoms in order to prevent blindness.
+This type of glaucoma is considered a medical emergency.
+Get medical care right away if you notice symptoms to prevent blindness.

 How is glaucoma diagnosed?